Are you looking for cheap Drill bits?

 What’s Our Take…..

 Titanium coatings are used to reduce friction and heat.
-This helps is fast cutting and a 135-degree split points angle helps to do job hassle-free.
+This helps fast cutting, and a 135-degree split points angle helps to do the job hassle-free.
 Titanium coating on high-speed steel is just like a cherry on the top.
 These are 230 pieces and hence no worries for any size.
-Multiple bits of the same sizes especially for smaller sizes helps no to run out of bits during a long day job.
+Multiple bits of the same sizes, especially for smaller sizes, help no to run out of bits during a long day job.

 Make sure these bits are not usable for concrete or masonry jobs.
 These work well for metals, plastics, and fiberglass.